 Version Manager checks the file into its archive and then releases the lock that was set with your HOST ID.
 Your changes become the next revision in the archive, which other users can now access.
 You can import these archives to the Version Manager desktop client, and then you can review the changes you archived.
 For more information, refer to "Reviewing Revisions" on page 48.

 How to check in a file.

-For more Refer to "Put" in the Serena PVCS Version Manager Command-Line Reference Guide. information
+For more Refer to "Put" in the Command-Line Reference Guide.

 Chapter 3

 Strategies For Working With Version Manager